 Speed, acceleration, and agility are going to help your pass rusher get off the line quickly when the ball is snapped, and to get to the outside edge quickly in order to beat the tackles on speed rushes.

 Block shedding is also extremely important, but admittedly it’s more important in the run game for linebackers and defensive tackles, but it can also be helpful when rushing the passer as well.
-As the rating’s name suggests, it helps your defensive players better shed blocks in order to more quickly get to the ball carrier.
+As the rating’s name suggests, it helps your defensive players shed blocks better in order to get to the ball carrier quicker.

 Finally, a rating that may get overlooked when rushing the passer is strength.